The Ultimate Taiwan Travel Guide

 RESERVATIONS

 If you find a restaurant that you’re interested in dining at and reservations are available, you should definitely make reservations if available.
-Although most restaurants in Taiwan are walk-in only — meaning it’s first come, first serve — many restaurants do allow reservations, which you can make online.
+Although most restaurants in Taiwan are walk-in only — meaning it’s first come, first serve — many restaurants allow reservations, which you can make online or by phone.

-Making reservations is a good idea to avoid disappointment from not being able to dine at the restaurant, as places tend to get booked up quickly, especially during Taiwanese holidays.
+Making reservations is a good idea to avoid disappointment from being unable to dine at the restaurant, as places tend to get booked quickly, especially during Taiwanese holidays.

 RESPECT YOUR ELDERS

 In group settings with family or friends, show respect by serving your elders first.
-Even if they're just a bit older, serving the older members of the group is a tradition.
+Even if they're just a bit older, serving the group's older members is a tradition.

 The youngest often takes on the serving role.
-Remember, it's considered disrespectful to help yourself before serving others, and this extends to pouring tea as well. ☕️🫖
+Remember, it's considered disrespectful to help yourself before serving others, which also extends to pouring tea. ☕️🫖

 TAP WATER